tpvets_logo.jpg (2726 bytes)TOA PAYOH VETS

 What happened?
 Why?
 As if there was something pulling the catheter back into the bladder.
 It was like a vacuum suction if you have ever felt the suction force when vacuuming the carpet.

 The catheter was elastic.
-But it could only come out 1/4 of its length.
+But it could only come out 1/4 of its length from the penile tip.

 What to do now?